 If your vet suspects ear mites, the first step is to do an ear swab followed by microscopic analysis to look for the presence of mites or their eggs.

-Ear mites are typically treated with a topical medication available from your veterinarian.
+Ear mites are typically treated with a topical medication or an oral flea/tick medication which is available from your veterinarian.
 All animals in the home should be checked for ear mites and treated if necessary.
 Otherwise, the animals may continue to pass the mites between them.

 04 of 06

 Injuries of the ear can occur after a dog is hit by a car, gets attacked or fights with another animal, has a fall, or gets scratched or cut by an object.
 Ear injuries can affect the external ear canal or just the pinna (ear flap).

 It is essential to bring your dog to a veterinarian after any kind of trauma.
 If your dog has experienced an ear injury, then there may also be head trauma or infection.
 Your vet will perform a thorough exam and possibly run diagnostic tests to determine the extent of the injures.
 Surgery may be necessary in some cases.Continue to 5 of 6 below.

 05 of 06